edgedb/edgedb/docs/datamodel/access_policies.rst

 :ref:`configuration parameter <ref_std_cfg>` to ``false``.

-You may also toggle access policies using the "Disable Access Policies" checkbox in the "Config" dropdown in the EdgeDB UI (accessible by running the CLI command ``edgedb ui`` from inside your project).
+You may also toggle access policies using the "Disable Access Policies" checkbox in the "Config" dropdown in the Gel UI (accessible by running the CLI command ``gel ui`` from inside your project).
 This is the most convenient way to temporarily disable access policies since it applies only to your UI session.